HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

-\paragraph{Visualization of (pseudo-)attention weights} Figure~\ref{fig:pseudo-att} shows the pseudo-attention maps of all models (trained on 25k examples) in comparison to the \emph{true} attention weights from the attention model.
-First, it should be noted that pseudo-attention weights offer a somewhat blurry version of true attention weights, where high weights occur at positions that correspond to the same shape (cmp. \ref{fig:wa_true} to \ref{fig:wa_pseudo}).
+\short{}{\paragraph{Visualization of (pseudo-)attention weights}} We can measure the interactions between two tokens by computing the gradient of an output token with respect to an input token (pseudo-attention).
+Figures~\ref{fig:hypermixer_pseudo} and \ref{fig:wa_pseudo} show the pseudo-attention maps of \short{HyperMixer in comparison to attention.}{all models (trained on 25k examples) in comparison to the \emph{true} attention weights from the attention model.} \short{We observe that the pseudo-attention weights of HyperMixer and attention are similar.
+This indicates that HyperMixer indeed learns an attention-like function.
+In contrast, we find these patterns to be weaker in MLPMixer (Figure~\ref{fig:pseudo-att-app}, appendix). } {First, it should be noted that pseudo-attention weights offer a somewhat blurry version of true attention weights, where high weights occur at positions that correspond to the same shape (cmp. \ref{fig:wa_true} to \ref{fig:wa_pseudo}).
 Second, we observe that the pseudo-attention weights of HyperMixer and attention (cmp.
 Figure~\ref{fig:hypermixer_pseudo} to \ref{fig:wa_pseudo}) are similar.
-This indicates that HyperMixer indeed learns an attention-like function.
+This indicates that HyperMixer indeed learns an attention-like transformation.
 Third, MLPMixer also shows a similar pattern, but the relevant positions have weak connections.
-This confirms our finding that MLPMixer requires substantially more training data to learn strong connections.
+This confirms our finding that MLPMixer requires substantially more training data to learn strong connections.}